realm/FindOurDevices/README.md

 #### Description:

 A comparison of the permissions of two different applications (one being FindOurDevices) for the part of the app that uses a shared realm.
-It explains why the synced permission rules for FindOurDevices are not the same (i.e. does not allow “write” permission).
+It explains why the sync permission rules for FindOurDevices are not the same (i.e. does not allow “write” permission).

 #### Helps understand: